L1lith/L1lith/README.md

 ### Hi there 👋

-I am a knowledge enthusiast and I see coding as an artform.
+I love learning and I see coding as an artform.
+I enjoy coming up with lots of ideas and designing them.

 #### ~ Vectors of Approach ~